Explanation of the Analysis

 described as simple intervals less than an octave, (eg., 3 strings apart) to show their harmonic

-Due to passing notes, mostly in the treble, the question of which notes are harmonically more
+regarded as passing notes.
+Due to passing notes, mostly in the treble, or to the lack of a bass note

 important is occasionally subjective.
-Passing crotchet notes are defined by not being related to
+Passing crotchet and quaver notes are defined by not being